 You’ve probably seen animals like raccoons, coyotes, and deer near roadways.
-You might even have seen larger animals near the road, such as elk in mountain areas or cows in areas with open range.
-Most of the time these animals know to stay away from loud vehicles on the road, but sometimes they wind up on the road at the same time as a car.
+You might even have seen larger animals near the road, such as elk in mountain areas or cows in open-range regions.
+Most of the time, these animals usually stay away from loud vehicles on the road, but sometimes, they wind up on the road at the same time as a car.

 No one wants to hit an animal while driving.
 In addition to hurting an innocent creature, colliding with an animal could cause injuries or serious damage to your vehicle.
-It’s important to know what to do if you do hit an animal on the road, as well as how you can help protect your car from expensive damage.
+It’s important to know what to do if you do hit an animal on the road and how you can help protect your car from expensive damage.

-Follow these steps if your car hits animal.
+Follow these steps if your car hits an animal.

 1. Pull Over When It’s Safe